-With demographic growth and changes in food consumption, the need for water is increasing, while the resource is being affected by climate change.
+With population growth and changes in food consumption, the need for water is increasing, while the resource is being affected by climate change.
 What are the prospects for people living in the Amazon, in the deserts of Africa or in China?

 Water is a treasure for all humans, animals and plants.
 Yet its availability is uneven across the globe.
 Ghislain de Marsily, geologist and hydrology specialist, answers our questions.